rgordonatrsgc/ics4u-isp-gamebible/README.md

 *If you are writing a networked application, you might be using an API like Alamofire to simplify that part of the implementation.
 If you are writing an application that communicates over Bluetooth, you may be using the Core Bluetooth framework.
 Please list any expected dependencies for your project.*

 This app will depend on the database that I chose to use.
 The level of difficulty will vary depending on if the database will be internal or external to the application.

+NOTE from Mr. Gordon: You will need to make use of the FMDB library.
+You can remove my comment and add to your paragraph above.
+You can use the example app we wrote earlier this year as a starting point for having the FMDB library integrated into an application.

 ### Rate the personal difficulty level of this project.